-The values of image variables qualified with coherent, volatile, restrict, readonly, or writeonly may not be passed to functions whose formal parameters lack such qualifiers.
+Variables qualified with coherent, volatile, readonly, or writeonly may not be passed to functions whose formal parameters lack such qualifiers.
 (See section 6.1 "Function Definitions" for more detail on function calling.)
-It is legal to have additional qualifiers on a formal parameter, but not to have fewer.
+It is legal to have any additional memory qualifiers on a formal parameter, but only restrict can be taken away from a calling argument, by a formal parameter that lacks the restrict qualifier.
+When a built-in function is called, the code generated is to be based on the actual qualification of the calling argument, not on the list of memory qualifiers specified on the formal parameter in the prototype.